chkyass/Freebsd-Rootkit/README.md

 # Freebsd-Rootkit
-The rootkit works on any recent version of freeBSD.
+The rootkit works on any recent versions of freeBSD.
 At the system level, the rootkit is a kernel module.
 It works by hooking functions, replacing syscalls and dynamically patching kernel structures

 ## Functionalities
 - Persitence: the rootkit is launched at every reboot of the system